wlillisdev/hiking-hub/README.md

  ![Homepage](static/readme/heroku_lighthouse.png)
  - [Mobile Light House Results](static/readme/mobile_lighthouse.png)

 ## Manual Testing
   - All the site links were manually tested to see if they all worked ok and linked to the correct locations.
-  - The form was checked that name and email were required, that the radio buttons functioned and that the submit button worked.
   - The site was further tested using feedback from mentor, family and friends who checked it on different devices they had.
   - All of the page's features were tested on Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, and Opera.
   - Google Chrome's Developer Tool was used to inspect page elements during the build and helped identify and debug issues within the HTML and CSS.